 A team from Thompson Station Church in Thompson’s Station, TN is on the ground in Rwanda visiting our Country Director, Mezack Nkundabantu, and seeing our work across the country.
 Duane Murray, Executive & Missions Pastor at Thompson Station Church and an African Leadership Board Member, is leading the team and shares some thoughts below.

-In 1998, Mezack was helping an 11 year old boy get reunited with his parents after the Genocide.
-After extensive research, they were able to find his parents and return him to them in Karambe.
-When they got there, they were approached by many people in the community who said that they needed a church in their community.
-Pastor Lameck and Mezack started a church together, which later became the church we visited today.
+In 1998, Mezack was helping an 11-year-old boy get reunited with his parents in the village of Karambe after the Genocide.
+When they arrived, many people in the community shared with him the need for a church.
+Pastor Lameck then joined Mezack in starting a church together, which became the one we visited.

-Pastor Tom is now the Lead Pastor and that church has started two other churches in the area (Matunguru and Rwasama).
-He drives from Kigali two to four times each month (2.5 hours each way) to preach the Word and train leaders.
-Each church has an associate Pastor or someone in training in African Leadership Rwanda’s theological training program (Pastor John, Marcline and Elisha), who is preparing to lead the congregation.
-There are over 200 people growing together and ministering to their communities through these three bodies of believers.
+20 years later and this church is still thriving and has started two other churches in the area.
+Each church has an Associate Pastor or someone studying in African Leadership’s seminary-like program preparing to lead the congregation.
+Over 200 people are growing together and ministering to their communities through these three bodies of believers.

-Grateful to be leading this team of sent ones.
-Mezack was moved to tears today that we were with him in Karambe.
-So were we.
+As our day concluded, Pastor Mezack was moved to tears that we were with him in Karambe…and so were we.

-Interested in seeing our network firsthand or taking a team from your church?
+Interested in experiencing community up close or taking a team from your church?
 Contact Tammy at firstname.lastname@example.org for more information.